Sound Fountain

 From Schumann to Schuman

-There is also pianist Ray Lev who recorded Brahms's Sonata No. 1 and Chorale-Prelude no. 11, "O Welt ich muss dich lassen", on A7.
-From her hands are also Prokofiev's Children's Pieces (AC) and Schubert's Unfinished Sonata in C Major (from 1825) on 4x 12" discs (B3).
+There is also pianist Ray Lev who recorded Brahms's Sonata No. 1 and Two Chorale-Prelude Op. no. 122 issued on CH-A7.
+From her hands are also Prokofiev's Children's Pieces (CH-AC) and Schubert's Unfinished Sonata in C Major (from 1825) on 4x 12" discs (CH-B3).
 Russian cellist and Casals pupil Raya Garbousova (Garbusova) had been a Victor artist but now she recorded for Concert Hall.
 She is the soloist in Samuel Barber's "Capricorn" Concerto with the Saldenberg Little Symphony (A4).
-She plays Barber's Cello Sonata accompanied by Erich-Itor Kahn (B1), and Debussy's Minuet and Cello Sonata (A10), and Grieg's A minor Sonata (AD), accompanied by pianist Artur Balsam.
-Like so many recordings from the early years, also Garbousova's recordings were later reissued on the Concert Hall label and of Debussy's Cello Sonata on the Chamber Music Society label.
+She plays Barber's Cello Sonata accompanied by Erich-Itor Kahn (B1), and Debussy's Minuet and Cello Sonata (A10).
+Edvard Grieg's A minor Sonata is accompanied by pianist Artur Balsam and is on reference AD.
+Like so many recordings from the early years, also Garbousova's recordings were later reissued on the Concert Hall 33 RPM Long Playing label.
+Debussy's Cello Sonata landed on the Chamber Music Society label.
 Pianist Paul Loyonnet accompanies flutist René le Roy who blows Haydn's Sonata in G Major on 4x 12" discs with reference B8.
-Loyonnet also recorded Robert Schumann's Humoresque Op.
-20, issued on 3x 12" discs, reference A1, and Couperin's Suite du Sixieme Ordre on B14.
+Loyonnet also recorded Robert Schumann's Humoreske Op.
+20, issued on 3x 12" discs, reference A1, and Couperin's Suite du Sixième Ordre on B14.
 Symphony for Strings by American composer William Schuman is recorded by the Concert Hall Symphony Orchestra (whatever collection of musicians that may have been) conducted by Edgar Schenkman on 4x 12 inch discs, reference AL1.
 Schuman's String Quartet No. 3 is played by the Gordon String Quartet (led by violinist Jacques Gordon) on AB.

 Know-How